 We mentioned a bit about cleaning an immersion blender on the main equipment page, but then we saw how many questions there were all over the internet on this subject, and we thought the world might benefit from a little step by step guide on how to clean your hand blender !

-our best advice on how to clean an immersion blender…
+most important advice on how to clean an immersion blender is …

-- let the blender cool down ( unless it’s a Bamix – they are so powerful that we have never known these to ever heat up!)
+- Let the blender cool down ( unless it’s a Bamix – they are so powerful that we have never known these to heat up!)

 - Put some washing up liquid (or vinegar or lemon) in the jug that came with the blender, or another container that it fits nicely into.

 - Fill with some lukewarm water.
 Not too much so it doesn’t splash when blended.

 - Blend at high speed for 30-60secs depending on how dirty it is!

 - Then UNPLUG from electricity and detach the wand (if it comes off ) and rinse it off under the tap.